There’s more to protecting eyes from UV light than meets the eye!

 Sunglasses can protect your eyes from UV light in ‘high glare areas’ such as near snow or water.

-This means that you should remember to wear sunglasses even when you’re in the shade as your eyes will still be exposed to UV rays reflecting from buildings, roads and other surfaces!
+Consequently, you should remember to wear sunglasses even when you’re in the shade, as the UV rays will be reflecting from buildings, roads and other surfaces!

-You don’t have to fear sunny days or being outdoors though.
+However, you don’t have to fear sunny days or being outdoors!